MavOmidK/Charizard/README.md

 # Charizard #
-Desktop Web App to be used for the LHL Hockey fantasy hockey community
+Ionic Mobile App to be used for the LHL Hockey fantasy hockey community

-Created 2019-05-06
+Created 20201-03-22

 # Application Stack #
-Java w/ Springboot
+Angular
-ReactJS
+Angular Material UI
-MongoDB
+Ionic

 # Functionality/Pages #